AdrianApan/personal-site/_posts/testing-a-modern-react-app.md

 - We use `jest.mock` to mock the `@reach/router` module.

 - We need to make sure that everything from the actual module is used, up until we want to override something.
-To do this we are making use of the `jest.requiredActual()` method and the ES6 spread operator.
+To do this we are making use of the `jest.requiredActual()` method and the ES6 spread syntax.

 - We then override the `useParams` and `navigate` hooks (but you can override as few or as many as you need).